komuw/wiji/README.md

         b = request["b"]
         AdderTask().synchronous_delay(a=a, b=b)
 ```
 In the example above we have a view with one `post` method.
-When that method is called it queues a task that adds two numbers.
+When that method is called it queues a task that adds two numbers and then stores the result of that addition in a database.
 That task uses a broker(`MyRedisBroker`) that is backed by redis.
 One way to write your tests would be;
 ```python